BartyzalRadek/MLNotes/ANN_building_blocks.md

  - GN divides the channels into groups and computes within each group the mean and variance for normalization
  - combination of layer normalization and instance normalization:
    - all the channels in a single group = layer normalization
-   - one channel = one group = instance norm
+   - one channel = one separate group = instance norm
  - GN's computation is independent of batch sizes
  - can be naturally transferred from pre-training to fine-tuning
  - can outperform BN in object detection and segmentation in COCO, video classification